 “Putin’s trying to make it into a Davos for Russia,” said forum attendee Roland Nash, chief investment strategist at Moscow-based Verno Capital, which manages $200 million in Russian equities.
 “A big part of it is PR.
 One of the problems is the negative image of Russia, and there’s a lot of truth to this negative image.”

-In what Nash called “a stamp of approval for Russia,” Goldman, BlackRock Inc. (BLK) and Templeton Asset Management Ltd. signed an agreement with a Kremlin-backed private-equity fund to invest in Russian companies preparing to sell shares through initial public offerings.
+In what Nash called “a stamp of approval for Russia,” Goldman, BlackRock Inc. (BLK:US) and Templeton Asset Management Ltd. signed an agreement with a Kremlin-backed private-equity fund to invest in Russian companies preparing to sell shares through initial public offerings.

 Elsewhere, delegates joined Putin in focusing on the positives.